ifeLawal/100-Days-Of-SwiftUI/day-000-014/README.md

 - Swift Playground can be launched via Xcode, through File menu and choosing New > Playground > macOs > blank
 - Swift is camelCase
 - lets are constants, var are changeable variables
 - Swift enums are very powerful
+- Swift Switch statements by default break once the case is true
+    - you can continue a Switch statement using fallthrough
+- ternary operators

 ## Toughest quiz questions